PACE-RAG: Patient-Aware Contextual and Evidence-Constrained RAG for Clinical Drug Recommendation: Experimental Setup

 \subsection{Baselines}

-To evaluate the efficacy of PACE-RAG, we conduct a comparative analysis against standard RAG and verification-based baselines, utilizing Qwen3-8B~\cite{qwen3technicalreport} and Llama3.1-8B-Instruct~\cite{llama3modelcard} as the backbone models.
-Detailed implementation settings for all baselines are provided in Appendix~\ref{app:baselines_detail}.
+To evaluate PACE-RAG, we compare it with task-specific training methods, standard RAG baselines, and verification-based methods using Qwen3-8B~\cite{qwen3technicalreport} and Llama3.1-8B-Instruct~\cite{llama3modelcard} as backbone models.
+Detailed implementation settings are provided in Appendix~\ref{app:baselines_detail}.

-\paragraph{Zero-shot Baseline:} The base framework provided with the current clinical note $x_t$ and patient history $H$ without any external information.

-\paragraph{Guideline RAG:} Retrieves relevant clinical guidelines based on the current clinical note $x_t$.
-This information is integrated into the model’s prompt alongside the patient's record to support informed decision-making.

-\paragraph{TreatRAG~\cite{treatrag_2025}:} Retrieves historical cases from the retrieval pool $D$ that are clinically analogous to $x_t$ to leverage similar treatment patterns for reasoning.

-\paragraph{MedReflect~\cite{huang_2026_medreflect}:} Constructs a self-correction trajectory through reflective question-and-answer pairs derived from the initial response to guide the model toward a finalized clinical decision.